malusamayo/SemSlicer/README.md

 # SemSlicer

-Slice any datasets on any semantic concepts with LLMs.
+Slice any datasets on any semantic criteria with LLMs.